mightymaxworks/pickleplus/DEVELOPMENT_ACCURACY_FRAMEWORK.md

 - User acceptance testing passed
 - **Status: "PRODUCTION READY"**

+## DEVELOPMENT WORKFLOW INTEGRATION

+### Mandatory Return Protocol
+After completing each development phase, developers MUST:
+1. Navigate to `/coaching-workflow-analysis` (Development Dashboard)
+2. Update the completion status for the feature being worked on
+3. Verify all test routes are accessible from the dashboard
+4. Document any issues or blockers discovered
+5. Only proceed to next feature after dashboard verification

+### Test Route Accessibility
+The Development Dashboard MUST provide:
+- Direct links to all major feature routes
+- One-click testing for each implemented feature
+- Real-time status indicators for route accessibility
+- Progress tracking with visual completion indicators

 ## MANDATORY VERIFICATION CHECKLIST

 Before claiming ANY feature is "complete", verify ALL items: